What’s in Bloom?

 Blossoms on a few magnolias have begun to open.
 All varieties have some minor frost damage to older flowers.
 Bloom timing and progression is weather dependent.
 Cool temperatures slow blooming, and warm temperatures will accelerate it.
 While the fuzzy outer bud scales protect closed buds, freezing temperatures can damage open flowers.

 Forsythia are in full bloom.
-Cornelian cherry dogwoods are nearing full bloom.
+Cornelian-cherry dogwoods are nearing full bloom.
 Lilac buds are beginning to emerge.
 Cherry buds are swollen, none are blooming.
 Crabapple buds are beginning to open, none are blooming.

 Bloom time ranges